-This book has been a long time in coming, and I’m still working hard.
+This book has been a long time in coming, and I’m still working hard on it.
 My speculative books always take longer than my romances because of the world-building that’s involved.
 Here is an as yet UNEDITED (rough!) sneak peek of Visions, Colony Six Book 2.
 I’ll update it with the edited version as soon as possible, which unfortunately may not be for a few months.
 Unfortunately, I won’t be making my April release.
 I’m so sad about that, but getting the five Imprints books out and the prequel novella took a lot more of my time than I expected.
 However, it should be clearer sailing from here are out (or faster writing).
 Hopefully betas will see the book in April so it can be out in May (crossing my fingers).

 I appreciate your support and your patience!
 Here’s the sneak peek!